CloudLabsAI-Azure/Assessment-Sample/Practice Test/ExamMetaData.md

 Cloud Computing

 ## Overview
-This test is designed to assess your knowledge on the basics of Cloud and test your programming skills.
+This test is designed to explain the various types of question allowed in the knowledge assessment of cloudlabs.

 ## Sections
 Section-01